[DB] Introduction to SQL

 -

-INSERT INTO s t
+INSERT INTO s t- Inserts tuple

-into the relations
+tinto the relations - e.g.,

 INSERT INTO instructor VALUES('10211', 'Smith', 'Biology', 66000)